Frank Howard (baseball): Los Angeles Dodgers

-Howard instead signed with the Los Angeles Dodgers organization in 1958 for a $108,000 signing bonus ($ in current dollar terms).
+Howard instead signed with the Los Angeles Dodgers organization in 1958 for a $108,000 signing bonus.
 Howard spent the 1958 season with the Green Bay Bluejays of the Class B Illinois–Indiana–Iowa League.
 He led the league with 37 home runs and 119 runs batted in (RBIs).
 The Dodgers briefly promoted him to the major leagues after his minor league season, and he hit his first MLB home run on his 29th at bat.
-He then began the 1959 season with the Victoria Rosebuds of the Double-A Texas League, and he hit .356 with 27 home runs and 79 RBIs in 261 at-bats before the Dodgers again promoted Howard to the major leagues.
+He then began the 1959 season with the Victoria Rosebuds of the Double-A Texas League, where he hit .356 with 27 home runs and 79 RBIs in 261 at-bats before the Dodgers again promoted Howard to the major leagues.
 He batted .105 in 19 at bats for the Dodgers before they demoted him to the Spokane Indians of the Triple-A Pacific Coast League on July 1.
 In 76 games for Spokane, Howard had a .319 average, 16 home runs, and 47 RBIs across 295 at bats.
 He won The Sporting News Minor League Player of the Year Award.

 Howard began the 1960 season in Spokane, and was promoted to the Dodgers after batting .371 in 26 games.
 He succeeded former Brooklyn Dodger All-Star Carl Furillo as Los Angeles' right fielder in 1960.
 He was named the NL's Rookie of the Year after batting .268 with 23 home runs and 77 RBIs.
 His teammates gave him the nickname "Hondo" after the character in a John Wayne film.
 He missed the beginning of the 1961 season due to a chipped bone in the thumb on his right hand.
 He became a platoon outfielder, starting 72 games and batting .296 with 15 home runs.